-But since then, Gonsalves, who is seeking a fourth consecutive term in office, has evidently come to realise what digital media strategists Nerissa Golden and Ursula Barzey had long established while he was busy branding Vincentian cyber activists as “Internet crazies”.
+But since then, Gonsalves, who is seeking a fourth consecutive term in office, has evidently come to realize what digital media strategists Nerissa Golden and Ursula Barzey had long-established while he was busy branding Vincentian cyber activists as “Internet crazies”.

 In July 2014, Golden and Barzey, noting that more than 10 Caribbean countries and overseas territories were scheduled or likely to have elections before the end of 2015, warned political parties that not including a definitive social media strategy in their campaign could be disastrous.

 But when he was asked earlier this month about the effect of social media in Wednesday’s general election, Gonsalves replied “social media, increasingly, plays a vital role in mobilizing persons for elections and to vote for you”.
 This is why social media platforms like TikTok and Instagram are becoming so crucial.
 The number of Tiktok followers you have really does matter.
 Social media mobilization is not only important for celebrities and content creators on the sites, but also, political campaigns such as this too!
 They tend to gain momentum from social platforms, and engaging companies like Kicksta to gain a substantial amount of organic followers, surely would not hurt.

 He, however, noted that while it is not the only medium, “it is a vital medium”.”And as you notice, we have a good social presence on social media,” Gonsalves said of his Unity Labour Party (ULP), which has used paid sponsored posts on Facebook and YouTube to spread its campaign messages.